The myths of fostering

 Myth: "I'd love to foster, but… I don't think I'm the right age."

 You can.
-Over half of 45-54 year olds believe they're too old too foster.
-Legally, you must be over 18 (21 in Scotland) to foster.
-But we don't have any upper age limits.
+Nearly half (44%) of the nation thinks that if you are over 55 you will not be approved as a carer.
+As a general rule, we look for foster carers who are over 21 years old but we don't have any upper age limits.
 Our only requirements are that you have enough energy and experience to take care of lively children!
-In fact, almost 10 per cent of our foster carers are over 60 and three per cent (10) are under 30.
+In fact, almost 10 per cent of our foster carers are over 60 and three per cent are under 30.

 Myth: "I'd love to foster, but… I'm male."

 You can.
-It doesn't matter what gender you are, both women and men make great foster carers.
+Nearly a fifth (16%) of people believe that if you are a man you can’t be a foster carer.
+Both women and men make great foster carers.
 In fact, almost half of our foster carers are male.
 If you have energy, resilience and understanding, you can help to transform a child's life.

 Myth: "I'd love to foster, but… I'm gay."

 You can.
-Whether you are straight, gay or bisexual, we welcome applications from people who can bring different skills, knowledge and life experiences to the fostering role, regardless of their sexual orientation.
+1 in 3 people are under the assumption that if you are gay you can’t foster.
+Whether you are straight, gay or lesbian, we welcome applications from people who can bring different skills, knowledge and life experiences to the fostering role, regardless of their sexual orientation.

 Myth: "I'd love to foster, but… I don't own my home."

 You can.
+1 in 3 people believe if you live in rented accommodation you can’t foster.
 You don't need to own your house to foster.
 As long as each child can have their own bedroom, you can foster.
 Some of our foster carers live in rented accommodation and some own their homes.

 Myth: "I'd love to foster, but… I don't have children."